Self-Hosted AI Gateway

 Policy operations

-Prompt inspection, model approvals, and provider routing happen in one layer, making security review and rollout decisions visible to both engineering and security stakeholders.
+Prompt inspection, model approvals, and provider routing happen in one layer, making policy decisions visible to both engineering and security stakeholders.

 Deployment fit

-What teams need from self-hosted ai gateway
+What teams need from self hosted ai gateway

 - Preserve central routing and policy enforcement in stricter deployment environments.